 Due to the availability of rainfall and stream gage data and the breakdown of the project scope and schedule, the calibration of the BCWMC model was split at Medicine Lake.
 The XPSWMM model upstream of Medicine Lake was calibrated and validated in 2015, based on storm events and monitoring data from 2013.
-The portion of the model downstream of Medicine Lake was calibrated and validated in 2015.
+The portion of the model downstream of Medicine Lake was calibrated and validated in 2016, based on storm events and monitoring data from 2015.